Joint Ground-based Air Defence Command: MIM-104 Patriot

 The MIM-104 Patriot surface-to-air missile system combats targets in the medium to long range, up to 60 kilometers.
 Each system covers a sector of 120 degrees against both manned and unmanned aircraft, helicopter, ballistic and cruise missiles.
-The DGLC operates three Patriot batteries, with another complete system in reserve.
+The DGLC operates four Patriot batteries.
 Both PAC-2 and PAC-3, which is capable of intercepting ballistic missiles, missiles are in use.
-All Dutch systems are undergoing thorough modernisation since 2019.
+All Dutch systems are undergoing through modernisation since 2019.